Berco63/TvDomSamsung/en_US/index.md

   - ***Label color***   Allows you to customize the color of the labels in conjunction with the wallpaper.

-  - ***Controls / Actions*** Six commands are defined, they allow you to control the SMART TV in scenarios.
+  - ***Controls / Actions***

+    Seven commands are defined, they allow you to control the SMART TV in scenarios.

-    `Activate`: only used to associate the widget on the dashboard Turn off: TV off command`
+    ​	`Activate ` : is only used to associate the widget on the dashboard

+    ​	`Auth`: This command initiates the remote control authorization sequence by the TV.
+It 	is in principle reserved and activated from the plugin's remote control.
+Only applicable 	to LEGACY type TV models.

-    `Mute`: switches the Smart TV to silent mode (sound volume at 0).
-A second send reposition the sound to the previous volume.
+    ​	`Mute`: switch the Smart TV to silent mode (sound volume at 0).
+A second sending              	reposition the sound to the previous sound volume.

+    ​	`Off`: This command turns off the television from a scenario.

+    ​	`OnOff`: command to switch the television on or off as appropriate.

+    ​	`SendKey`: This command is used in scenarios. see appendix_scenario, for more details 	on the use of this command.

-    `Zap`: This action causes a channel change.
-For that, it is enough to indicate in parameter the n ° of the channel to select.
+    ​	`Zap`: This action causes a channel change.
+To do this, simply indicate the number of 	the channel to be selected as a parameter.
 This channel number must be between 1 	and 99.
-The command has no effect if no channel corresponds to the entered channel number.
+The command has no effect if no channel matches the entered channel 		 	number.

-    `SendKey`: This command is used in scenarios. see appendix_scenario, for more details on the use of this command.

-    `Auth`: This command is used to initiate the remote control authorization sequence for the television.
-It is in principle reserved and activated from the plugin remote control.
-Only applies to LEGACY type TV models.

     > For the plugin to work correctly, all fields must be filled in.

   Then save the complete configuration of the equipment.

   After viewing the Jeedom Dashboard, you should find a new widget that matches the newly configured Samsung TV.

 ![plugin-6](../images/TvDomSamsung-image-6.png)